Murders of Alison Parker and Adam Ward: Immediate aftermath

 Parker and Ward died at the scene.
 Gardner was also shot, but she survived following surgery at Carilion Roanoke Memorial Hospital.
 According to the state medical examiner's office, Parker died from gunshot wounds to her head and chest, while Ward died from shots to his head and torso.
 Gardner was shot in the back after she curled into a fetal position in an attempt to play dead.
 A total of fifteen shots were fired.

 Staff in the WDBJ newsroom reviewed video of the incident from Ward's fallen camera and identified Flanagan as the likely gunman.
 They alerted general manager Jeffrey Marks, who passed the information to the Franklin County sheriff.
 Flanagan faxed ABC News at 8:23 a.m. and then phoned shortly after 10:00 a.m., making a confession.
 During the ensuing manhunt, authorities tracked Flanagan's cell phone to locate him.

 Flanagan abandoned his Ford Mustang at the Roanoke–Blacksburg Regional Airport and drove a rented Chevrolet Sonic north on I-81, then east on I-66.
 An automated license plate reader in a Virginia state trooper's car identified the rented Sonic at 11:20 a.m.
 The trooper called for backup and attempted to initiate a traffic stop, but Flanagan sped away.
 His car ran off the side of the road and struck an embankment near Markham after a pursuit of less than two miles.
-Flanagan was found inside the car with gunshot wounds, which were apparently self-inflicted while he was driving.
+Flanagan was found inside the car with gunshot wounds to the head, which were apparently self-inflicted while he was driving.
 He was airlifted to Inova Fairfax Hospital in Falls Church, where he was declared dead at 1:26 p.m.

 Victims

 Alison Bailey Parker (August 19, 1991 – August 26, 2015) grew up in Martinsville, Virginia, and attended Patrick Henry Community College and James Madison University (JMU).
-She interned at WDBJ in 2012, worked as a general assignment news reporter at ABC affiliate WCTI-TV in New Bern, North Carolina, from December 2012 until May 2014, and then was hired by WDBJ in 2014 as a correspondent for Mornin'.
+She interned at WDBJ in 2012, worked as a general assignment news reporter at ABC affiliate WCTI-TV in New Bern, North Carolina, from December 2012 until May 2014, and then was hired by WDBJ in 2014 as a correspondent for Mornin.

 Adam Laing Ward (May 10, 1988 – August 26, 2015) was born in Daleville, Virginia.
 He grew up in Salem and graduated from Virginia Tech with a degree in communications and media studies in 2011.
 He had worked at the station since July 2011 as a videographer, as well as an occasional sports reporter.

-Vicki Gardner is originally from Union Springs, New York, and has been the executive director of the Smith Mountain Lake Regional Chamber of Commerce since 2002.
+Vicki Gardner is originally from Union Springs, New York, and had been the executive director of the Smith Mountain Lake Regional Chamber of Commerce from 2002 until 2019.
 She underwent surgery in which her right kidney and part of her colon were removed and was released from the hospital on September 8, 2015.